Sadie Elizondo is a Chicago-based actor and improviser from Southern California.

 Proudly represented by Paonessa Talent Agency.

-Growing up intersectionally, Sadie is part of multiple cultural backgrounds and identifies as Latinx, Native (Pascua Yaqui), white and is part of the LGBT community.
+Growing up intersectionally, Sadie is part of multiple cultural backgrounds and identifies Latinx, Native (Pascua Yaqui) and is part of the LGBT community.
 Sadie is also a member of Statera Arts, an advocacy group for connection and growth of womxn-identifying performance artists in Chicago.

 Sadie graduated with her Bachelor of Fine Arts in Acting from California State University, Fullerton (CSUF) where she sought professional, technical and classical acting training under Svetlana Efremova-Reed.

 While training in acting, she pursued an alternative focus in American Women's Studies and Cultural Anthropology.
 Sadie served as President of the Multicultural Arts Council at CSUF, which provided student-artists the opportunity to perform challenging and self-identifying works with post-show audience discussion.